-This research aims to: analyze the validity level of the HOTS test based on realistic mathematics learning on the topic of spatial shapes; analyze the practicality level of the developed HOTS test based on realistic mathematics learning; and understand students' responses to the developed HOTS test based on realistic mathematics learning.
+This research aims to: analyze the validity level of the HOTS test based on realistic mathematics learning on the topic of spatial shapes; analyze the practicality level of the developed HOTS test based on realistic mathematics learning; analyze the effectiveness of the HOTS test based on realistic mathematics learning; and understand students' responses to the developed HOTS test based on realistic mathematics learning.
 The type of research used is the Borg and Gall model development research.
-The research was conducted at SDN 064987 Medan during the 2021/2022 academic year with 30 fifth-grade students as the research subjects; The research results indicate that the HOTS test based on realistic mathematics learning in improving students' mathematics skills has met the validity criteria; the HOTS test based on realistic mathematics used on realistic mathematics learning in improving students' mathematics learning in improving st
+The research was conducted at SDN 064987 Medan during the 2021/2022 academic year with 30 fifth-grade students as the research subjects; The research results indicate that the HOTS test based on realistic mathematics learning in improving students' mathematics skills has met the validity criteria; the HOTS test based on realistic mathematics learning in improving students' mathematics learning in improving students'

-Jurnal Perspektif Vol. 9 No. 1 Mei 2025 Page 1-11 mathematics learning outcomes has met the effectiveness criteria; and students' responses to the HOTS test based on realistic mathematics learning in improving students' mathematics learning outcomes have met the criteria with an average above 80% in both the first and second trials.
+mathematics learning outcomes has met the effectiveness criteria; and students' responses to the HOTS test based on realistic mathematics learning in improving students' mathematics learning outcomes have met the criteria with an average above 80% in both the first and second trials.